Fantasy JoesBuild your rankings

 See 12 more

-• Jefferson is coming off career lows in receiving yards (1,084), receptions (68) and receiving touchdowns (two) in a season he played all games.
+• This wasn’t Jefferson’s fault, however.
 Among wide receivers with 50+ targets, Jefferson ranked 58th in catchable target rate (71%).
 J.J.
 McCarthy stunk, and all indications are that Kyler Murray is the clear favorite to be the starter in 2026, and possibly beyond.

 • Justin Jefferson had fewer receiving yards in 2025 (1,048) than he did in 2023, when he only played 10 games (1,074).
 Jefferson also had a career-low 12.5 yards per reception and a career-low two receiving touchdowns.